StackVista/stackstate-docs/setup/installation/kubernetes_install/non_high_availability_setup.md

 This setup is only suitable for situations that do not require high availability.
 {% endhint %}

-## Generate `nonha_values.yaml`
+## Create `nonha_values.yaml`

-To deploy StackState in a non-high availability setup, you will require a `nonha_values.yaml` file.
+To deploy StackState in a non-high availability setup, you will need a `nonha_values.yaml` file.
 Follow the instructions below to create this file and use it for deployment of StackState.

 1. Create a Helm values file `nonha_values.yaml` with the following content: